-Earthjustice has divided its current work into three key program areas: fighting for healthy communities, by holding polluters and the government accountable for following our nation's bedrock environmental laws that exist to safeguard the fundamentals of human health-the air we breathe, the food we eat and the water we drink; preserving the wild, by enforcing laws to protect endangered species, sensitive habitats and threatened wildlands and sustaining a rich and diverse natural heritage for current and future generation; and advancing clean energy and a healthy climate, by using the power of law to speed a transformation from dirty fossil fuels to clean energy and make clean energy accessible to all.
+Earthjustice divides its current work into three key program areas: fighting for healthy communities, by holding polluters and the government accountable for following our nation's bedrock environmental laws that exist to safeguard the fundamentals of human health; preserving the wild, by enforcing laws to protect endangered species, sensitive habitats and threatened wildlands, while sustaining a rich and diverse natural heritage; and advancing clean energy and a healthy climate, by using the power of law to speed a transformation from dirty fossil fuels to clean energy.
 Earthjustice is committed to securing lasting protections and ensuring a healthy environment for all.